CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of the business’s stock in a transaction dated Monday, April 19th.
-The stock was sold at an average price of $25.09, for a total transaction of $351,109.46.
-Following the sale, the chairman now owns 1,351,475 shares in the company, valued at $33,908,507.75.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of the firm’s stock in a transaction on Thursday, April 22nd.
+The stock was sold at an average price of $25.25, for a total value of $353,348.50.
+Following the completion of the sale, the chairman now directly owns 1,337,211 shares of the company’s stock, valued at $33,764,577.75.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.

-CarGurus (NASDAQ:CARG) last announced its quarterly earnings data on Wednesday, February 10th.
-The company reported $0.32 EPS for the quarter, beating the Zacks’ consensus estimate of $0.19 by $0.13.
-CarGurus had a net margin of 11.75% and a return on equity of 24.71%.
-The firm had revenue of $151.55 million for the quarter, compared to the consensus estimate of $148.63 million.
-On average, sell-side analysts anticipate that CarGurus, Inc. will post 0.65 earnings per share for the current year.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Financial Management Professionals Inc. boosted its stake in shares of CarGurus by 14.8% in the 1st quarter.
+Financial Management Professionals Inc. now owns 3,417 shares of the company’s stock valued at $81,000 after buying an additional 441 shares during the period.
+Alpha DNA Investment Management LLC purchased a new position in shares of CarGurus in the 4th quarter valued at about $815,000.
+Teachers Retirement System of The State of Kentucky boosted its stake in shares of CarGurus by 5.8% in the 4th quarter.
+Teachers Retirement System of The State of Kentucky now owns 133,027 shares of the company’s stock valued at $4,221,000 after buying an additional 7,246 shares during the period.
+Eaton Vance Management boosted its stake in shares of CarGurus by 1,081.9% in the 4th quarter.
+Eaton Vance Management now owns 893,574 shares of the company’s stock valued at $28,353,000 after buying an additional 817,968 shares during the period.
+Finally, Norges Bank purchased a new position in shares of CarGurus in the 4th quarter valued at about $63,430,000.
+Institutional investors and hedge funds own 79.44% of the company’s stock.

-A number of analysts have commented on the stock.
-Benchmark boosted their price target on shares of CarGurus from $35.00 to $40.00 and gave the stock a “buy” rating in a research report on Friday, February 12th.
-DA Davidson downgraded shares of CarGurus from a “buy” rating to a “neutral” rating and dropped their target price for the stock from $35.00 to $33.00 in a report on Friday, February 12th.
-Raymond James upgraded shares of CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 target price on the stock in a report on Wednesday, April 14th.
-Jefferies Financial Group dropped their target price on shares of CarGurus from $32.00 to $27.00 and set a “hold” rating on the stock in a report on Wednesday, March 24th.
-Finally, Zacks Investment Research downgraded shares of CarGurus from a “hold” rating to a “sell” rating in a report on Wednesday, April 14th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and seven have assigned a buy rating to the company.
-CarGurus currently has an average rating of “Hold” and a consensus target price of $31.92.
+A number of analysts have issued reports on the company.
+Jefferies Financial Group cut their target price on CarGurus from $32.00 to $27.00 and set a “hold” rating for the company in a research note on Wednesday, March 24th.
+Zacks Investment Research downgraded CarGurus from a “hold” rating to a “sell” rating in a research note on Wednesday, April 14th.
+The Goldman Sachs Group raised their target price on CarGurus from $33.00 to $40.00 and gave the stock a “buy” rating in a research note on Monday, January 25th.
+Benchmark increased their price target on CarGurus from $35.00 to $40.00 and gave the stock a “buy” rating in a report on Friday, February 12th.
+Finally, Raymond James upgraded CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price target for the company in a report on Wednesday, April 14th.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and seven have given a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $31.92.

 About CarGurus